vanilla/wordpress-vanilla/readme.txt

 We don’t have all the features that stand alone commenting systems have but we are working on many that we see as important such as pre-moderation, integration into blogging software dashboards and automated imports of legacy comments.

-= Q. Can use this with Vanilla Forums self-hosted? = Yes, you can use this with your self-hosted Vanilla Forums install.
+= Q. Can I use this with Vanilla Forums self-hosted? = Yes, you can use this with your self-hosted Vanilla Forums install.

 = Q. Can I see some examples of Vanilla Comment implementations? =